 The average temperature in Texas during the summer is between 86 and 98 degrees Fahrenheit.
 When combined with low rainfall levels and low humidity, 90-degree temperatures can feel unbearable.
 As part of a whole-attic system, radiant barriers can improve the comfort of your home.

 Humidity is not an issue in most areas in Texas.
 However, southern and eastern Texas has higher humidity levels than northern and western Texas.
 Thankfully, no matter where you live in Texas, radiant barriers are unaffected by humidity because they reflect heat and do not absorb it.

 Whether you are healthy or suffer from health issues, you do not have to worry about radiant barriers contaminating your home.
 Barriers do not emit harmful particles that can harm your body.
 Unlike insulation, radiant barriers do not irritate your lungs, eyes, or skin.
 They are made of non-toxic materials that are safe to use in the home.

 R-Value measures how much thermal energy passes through a surface.
 The higher the R-value, the greater the insulative properties of the material.
 The materials in a radiant barrier can reflect up to 97 percent of radiant heating, giving it a higher R-value than most attic or wall insulation types.
 When combined with insulation, a radiant barrier creates a nearly impenetrable envelope around the house.

 To be fair, radiant barriers alone only reduce between five to ten percent of your monthly cooling costs.
 However, when combined with insulation, barriers can cut your cooling bill in half.
 Naturally, the results will vary depending on the size of your home and if it is well-insulated.
 However, every little bit helps.
 A radiant barrier may put $200 to $300 back in your pocket annually.

-Although the primary use for radiant barriers is as a supplement to attic or wall insulation, there are other ways that you can use them around the house.
+Although the primary use for radiant barriers is as a supplement to the attic or wall insulation, there are other ways that you can use them around the house.
 For instance, you can use barriers as insulators for water pipes, hot water tanks, and wrapping ducts.
 They are helpful because they reflect heat away from surfaces.